If you have any questions not answered on the FAQ page or our website, please e-mail or call us at (541) 826-9220.

 Q: What happens to dogs that are not able to complete the training?

-A: Dogs that are not able to complete Hearing Dog, Autism Assistance Dog or Program Assistance Dog training become adoptable “Career Change Dogs” and are wonderful dogs that make loving pets and companions, they just prefer not to work.
+A: Dogs that are not able to complete Hearing Dog, Autism Assistance Dog or Facility Dog training become adoptable “Career Change Dogs” and are wonderful dogs that make loving pets and companions, they just prefer not to work.
 No dogs are ever returned to shelters.
 Dogs for Better Lives has a lifetime commitment to all of our dogs.

 Q: If the dogs are free, how do you get your funding?